17 ways to find keyword ideas with search traffic.

 They want to make sure they are making the best decision and web investment.

-If you’re the expert, you should be able to provide your experience and compare the features, benefits, pros and cons of each alternative.
+If you’re the expert, you should provide your experience and compare the features, benefits, pros and cons of each alternative.

 Pages that get traffic on page 2